IrishMarineInstitute/adrift/README.md

 # Overview

-Adrift provides a web frontend for [Ichthyop](http://www.ichthyop.org) giving a way for less technical users to generate model output and visualisations once the hard work has been done by the oceanographer.
+Adrift provides a web frontend for [OpenDrift](https://opendrift.github.io) giving a way for less technical users to generate model output and visualisations once the hard work has been done by the oceanographer.

-The action is performed by accepting a small number of inputs from the user (location, start time, duration, radius), which are merged into an Ichthyop input xml template at runtime.
+The action is performed by accepting a small number of inputs from the user (location, start time, duration, radius, object type), which are merged into an OpenDrift python template template at runtime.

 The output is available for display in the web browser, and for download as netcdf.